code-423n4/2022-12-escher-findings/data/zaskoh-G.md

 +| 1284088                                                        | 6154            |        |        |        |         |
 ```

-# change onlyOwner / admin / external functions not for endusers to payable
+## 4. change onlyOwner (admin external functions not for endusers) to payable
 If a function is only callable by special users like admins it makes sense to add payable.
 The compiler removes checks for msg.value, saving approximately 20 gas per function call.

 ```solidity